ozgunozerk/asynction/README.md

 # Asynction

+***Have you ever wondered: how can async functions stop at an `await` point, and then we are able to continue from that await point?*** well, me too!

+This is interesting, because it sounds like this is impossible to achieve with synchronous code.
+The `async/await` keywords will compile down to some `synchronous` instructions in the end...

+If we want to stop a function, the only way to get out is: to `return` from it.
+But when we `return`, we lose all the stack/info about the function.

+*So, how do we **stop** a function at some point, and **continue** from where we left off?
+This is what `async` functions are all about, right?*

+---

 This repository is for revealing the magic of the `async` functions.
 It tries to uncover every single secret of the `async` concept.